-SOURCE OF PAYMENT . . .
-The Bonds, when issued, will constitute valid and binding obligations of the District payable as to principal and interest from the proceeds of an annual ad valorem tax levied against all taxable property located within the District, without legal limitation as to rate or amount.
+SOURCE OF PAYMENT...
+The Bonds, when issued, will constitute valid and binding obligations of the District payable as to principal and interest from the proceeds of a continuing, direct, annual ad valorem tax levied against all taxable property located within the District, without legal limitation as to rate or amount.